 You can improve one of your many sales skills — closing, your pitch, being natural on the phone, loads of things.
 And these are all great things to spend your time on, but if you aren't trying to get ahold of the right people, you're doing yourself a disservice.

 The amount of sales strategy that you can hone or delegate can be burdensome.
-Knowing the place to start is not easy in regards to cold outreach.
+Knowing where to start is not easy in regards to cold outreach.

 Lists are the beginning of your sales process.
 I think about the list as the trampoline that will give you the highest jump.
 If the list is weak, the results won't take you as high.
 You can have a springboard that is 100% effective or one that's 50% effective.
 You have to put in twice the effort to make the height of the better trampoline, maybe more.